ExxaFinance/ExxaFund101-Testnet-GlobalEVM/README.md

 This repository contains the **EVM-compatible version** of the ExxaFund101 architecture.
 Built for modularity, transparency, and multichain deployment, it powers decentralized crypto fund management across Ethereum-compatible chains.

-> Cross-chain EVM crypto fund infrastructure by Exxa Finance — multi-contract, modular, and testnet-ready.
+> Cross-chain decentralized fund system by Exxa Finance: EVM-compatible, modular, Chainlink-integrated, and Python-connected.

 ---